solatis/leonmergen/_posts/2015-03-20-on-the-state-of-cryptography-in-haskell.markdown

 The fact that this is a home-grown implementation of AES, instead of a wrapper around a known secure, peer-reviewed implementation of AES, makes me very wary.
 If I would use this library, I would advice my users that they should not trust their lives and safety on my code.

-###### RSA

-RSA is another popular algorithm: where AES provides a symmetric encryption algorithm, RSA is one of the most widely used assymetric encryption algorithms: you encrypt data using a public key and you can decrypt it using a private key.

-RSA is a difficult algorithm to implement, so it comes as no surprise that there are few Haskell implementations of these libraries: the only one that appears to be actively maintained is the [RSA](https://hackage.haskell.org/package/RSA) package.
-This library, sadly, relies on the [entropy](https://hackage.haskell.org/package/entropy) package for its source of random data, which we previously determined as flawed.
-One thing that *is* a delight, however, is that when [looking at the code](https://github.com/GaloisInc/RSA/blob/master/src/Codec/Crypto/RSA/Pure.hs) this appears to be a pure Haskell implementation of RSA, leaving a lot less room for bugs.

-Because the RSA package depends upon the flawed entropy package I would advice against using it; however, there are no obvious flaws in the library I can determine per se.

 ###### OpenSSL

 To be fair, other than the fact that they are home-grown implementations, is that the Haskell packages do not do a lot to prevent the user from making errors.
 OpenSSL is also well known to only provide building blocks, but do nothing at all to prevent a user from making errors (instead, sometimes it seems like they go out of their way to make it *more* likely that the user makes error).
 It is your own responsibility to apply a padding algorithm to prevent a padding oracle attack, for example.